Choose Animal

 For these reasons, many people wish to have bird exclusion barriers installed or even have the birds removed.

 Several different birds may pose a nuisance for several different reasons.
 Woodpeckers can be a problem when they decide to drum on and peck holes in a wooden house.
 Chimney Swifts can live down a chimney, and their young make a heck of a racket.
 Canada Geese can form very large flocks, and leave behind a ton of droppings on a property.
-Any type of bird could get stuck inside a building.
+Any type of bird could get stuck inside a building and sometimes birds choose to live in the attic.
 However, I will address the most common pest bird that we deal with in the wildlife control industry: the pigeon.

 PIGEON BIOLOGY: The common pigeon, also called the feral pigeon, (Columba livia), is about 12 inches and length and weighs about a pound.
 Although pigeons can exhibit a variety of colors, most are of the blue-gray variety.
 Males are more colorful than females.
 Pairs mate for life, and share in the nest building and parenting duties.
 They may lay a clutch of eggs at any time of the year.
 The young hatch 19 days later, and are cared for until they can make it on their own.